 The world likes to get judgy when it comes to medications, particularly those that are viewed as addictive or otherwise “bad” in some way.
-The judgyness grows exponentially when it’s a pregnant woman taking medication.
+The judginess grows exponentially when it comes to medication use in pregnancy.

 Opioid use in pregnancy

 Opioids are one type of medication that definitely has a bad reputation.
 Yet when it comes to an individual weighing of pros and cons, regular opioid use during pregnancy could be a very good decision.
 While there are negative effects of opioid abuse during pregnancy, that’s primarily due to repeated withdrawal cycles.
 If women are instead put on opioid substitution therapy, it results in better outcomes for them and their babies.

 For women who are already on opioids for chronic pain management, remaining on them may end up being the best choice, as it avoids the risks associated with withdrawal and also with untreated pain.
 Untreated chronic pain can have a number of negative effects on the in utero environment.

 Will a baby born to a mother taking opioids go into withdrawal?
 Probably.
 This is referred to as neonatal abstinence syndrome, and there are protocols to manage it, including giving morphine short-term with a downward tapering of the dose and maximizing skin-to-skin contact between mom and baby.
 Would it be great to avoid this?
 Sure, but only if the alternatives are better.
 A baby going into withdrawal sounds horrible, but it’s unfair to weigh that against an imagined alternative of rainbows and unicorns.

 When it comes to mental health, untreated or undertreated serious mental illness is not good for mom or baby.
 That means that when weighing any medication option, the alternatives are not high-risk medication or no-risk alternative.
 If the illness can be managed without medication, that’s great, but with more severe illness, that may not be possible.